 Position Statement 63: Participation in Mental Health Planning, Advisory and Governance Boards

 The Mental Health America (MHA) believes that people affected by mental and substance use conditions, referred to as stakeholders in this policy statement, should play a central role in shaping the programs and policies that serve them.
+This includes people with lived experience of mental illness, usually referred to as consumers, but also family members and advocates.
 The participation of stakeholders in all aspects of mental health and substance use planning, advisory and governance boards is essential to the effective planning, delivery and evaluation of such services.

 The rallying cry of "nothing about us without us" has heralded extensive involvement of consumers of mental health services, families affected by mental illness, and families of young children with serious emotional disorders, together with other advocates, in the improvement of the public mental health system in the United States.
 It is the duty of government agencies, mental health and substance use providers, and advocates to accommodate and strengthen such stakeholder participation at every level of the public mental health and substance use systems and, in this era of privatization, by private sector providers of mental health and substance use services as well.
 Any system using public funds must be publicly accountable for assuring effective stakeholder participation.